Julian Huxley: Eugenics and race

 In response to the rise of European fascism in the 1930s, he was asked to write We Europeans with the ethnologist A. C. Haddon, the zoologist Alexander Carr-Saunders and the historian of science Charles Singer.
 Huxley suggested the word 'race' be replaced with ethnic group.
 After the Second World War, he was instrumental in producing the UNESCO statement The Race Question, which asserted that:

-A race, from the biological standpoint, may therefore be defined as one of the group of populations constituting the species Homo sapiens"… "National, religious, geographic, linguistic and cult groups do not necessary coincide with racial groups: the cultural traits of such groups have no demonstrated genetic connexion with racial traits.
-Because serious errors of this kind are habitually committed when the term 'race' is used in popular parlance, it would be better when speaking of human races to drop the term 'race' altogether and speak of ethnic groups"… "Now what has the scientist to say about the groups of mankind which may be recognized at the present time?
-Human races can be and have been differently classified by different anthropologists, but at the present time most anthropologists agree on classifying the greater part of present-day mankind into three major divisions, as follows: The Mongoloid Division; The Negroid Division; The Caucasoid Division." … "Catholics, Protestants, Moslems and Jews are not races … The biological fact of race and the myth of 'race' should be distinguished.
+A race, from the biological standpoint, may therefore be defined as one of the group of populations constituting the species Homo sapiens"...
+"National, religious, geographic, linguistic and cult groups do not necessary coincide with racial groups: the cultural traits of such groups have no demonstrated genetic connexion with racial traits.
+Because serious errors of this kind are habitually committed when the term 'race' is used in popular parlance, it would be better when speaking of human races to drop the term 'race' altogether and speak of ethnic groups"...
+"Now what has the scientist to say about the groups of mankind which may be recognized at the present time?
+Human races can be and have been differently classified by different anthropologists, but at the present time most anthropologists agree on classifying the greater part of present-day mankind into three major divisions, as follows: The Mongoloid Division; The Negroid Division; The Caucasoid Division." ...
+"Catholics, Protestants, Moslems and Jews are not races ...
+The biological fact of race and the myth of 'race' should be distinguished.
 For all practical social purposes 'race' is not so much a biological phenomenon as a social myth.
 The myth 'race' has created an enormous amount of human and social damage.
 In recent years it has taken a heavy toll in human lives and caused untold suffering.
 It still prevents the normal development of millions of human beings and deprives civilization of the effective co-operation of productive minds.
 The biological differences between ethnic groups should be disregarded from the standpoint of social acceptance and social action.
 The unity of mankind from both the biological and social viewpoint is the main thing.
 To recognize this and to act accordingly is the first requirement of modern man ...

 Huxley won the second Anisfield-Wolf Book Award for We Europeans in 1937.

-In 1951, Huxley coined the term transhumanism for the view that humans should better themselves through science and technology, possibly including eugenics, but also, importantly, the improvement of the social environment.
+In 1957, Huxley popularized the term transhumanism for the view that humans should better themselves through science and technology, possibly including eugenics, but also, importantly, the improvement of the social environment.